thtrieu/thtrieu.github.io/_posts/2020-04-14-linear-algebra.md

 *Ah, that's very neat.
 So multiplying matrices is essentially looking at a bunch of vectors from a new perspective?*

 Exactly.
 With matrix multiplication, we now have the power to look at vectors from many different perspectives.
-So far we have been transforming vectors in 3 dimensional space into another 3 dimensional space.
-But that does not have to always be the case.
+So far we have been transforming vectors in 3 dimensional space into another 3 dimensional space (and 2 to 2).
 Let's try something else:

 <center class='js'>
 <svg width="630" height="280" id="svg_transform_3d2d"></svg>